dwyl/book/src/auth/00-why.md

 we took so that anyone can grok it.

-However we know this is not the most _exciting_ part of the stack.
+However we know this is not the most _exciting_ part of the application stack.
-If you prefer to skip the `auth` section entirely, you can just _use_ it and treat it as a "service" that "just works" and only refer to specific parts when needed.
+If you prefer to skip the `auth` section entirely, you can just _use_ it and treat it as a "service" that "Just Works<sup>TM</sup>" and only refer to specific parts when needed.

 ## Why _Re-build_ `Auth`?